What To Do When You're No Longer Attracted To Your Partner, According To A Relationship Expert

 5. Consider Couples Therapy

-"Going to a couples counselor and/or sex therapist together is a helpful move at this juncture," says Winter.
+"Going to a couples counselor and/or sex therapist together is a helpful move at this juncture," Winter says.
 "If you’ve got a lot that’s good in the relationship, now’s the time to work it out with your mate.
 And it’s the perfect opportunity to undercover the reasons you’re no longer attracted to your partner.
 Is this a question of you feeling uncomfortable with yourself?
 Is there an underlying issue in your relationship?
 These are things will come to light with a good counselor."

 6. Come Clean